-This easy asian steak salad uses only one ingredient to marinate the steak and the asian sesame dressing mixes up quickly in a jar.
+This keto asian steak salad uses only one ingredient to marinate the steak and the asian sesame dressing mixes up quickly in a jar.
 A simple keto salad that will fill up even the hungriest of eaters!

 I am a steak lover, but I am also a greens and veggies lover.
 I feel like as I have gotten older, I have gotten away from the heavy low carb foods, to more lighter foods with lots of veggies.
 I feel like my approach to low carb has changed slightly.
 When I see plates full of bright colorful veggies I get excited and want to eat all of it!
 I really don't feel that same way about a plate full of meat smothered with cheese and creamy sauces.